Jennifer A. Clendenin

 B.A.
 (Cum Laude), University of Notre Dame, 1994

-Jennifer joined Ahlers & Cooney in 1997 and leads the firm’s Workers’ Compensation Practice Group, of which she had chaired for many years.
+Jennifer joined Ahlers & Cooney in 1997 and is a member of the firm’s Workers’ Compensation Practice Group, of which she had chaired for many years.
 The Group serves a broad base of both private and public clients, including self-insured employers, insured employers, workers’ compensation carriers and third-party administrators in both non-litigated matters and contested case proceedings before the Iowa Workers' Compensation Commission.

 In conjunction with the labor and employment relations aspects of practice, she assists employers with ancillary concerns tied to workers' compensation claims, including return-to-work issues, terminations, ADA, FMLA, COBRA, OSHA and HIPAA concerns.
 She also has experience defending against bad-faith claims, unemployment claims, wrongful discharge claims, subrogation and Medicare/Medicaid issues that arise during the defense of a workers’ compensation case.